 Art and Art History 298.
 Experimental Courses

-This course surveys the development of photography from 1900 to 1960 by exploring the work of major artists/practitioners, movements, theories, and institutions.
+This course surveys the development of photography from 1900 to the present by exploring the work of major artists/practitioners, movements, theories, and institutions.
 We will explore technological and aesthetic shifts in photography while considering the medium’s relationship to key social, political, and cultural contexts.
-Topics covered include photography’s changing relationship to artistic practice, the rise of photojournalism and photographic reportage, documentary projects, fashion/advertising photography, and the snapshot, among others.
+Topics covered include photography’s changing relationship to artistic practice, the rise of photojournalism and photographic reportage, documentary projects, postmodern practices, and digital photography, among others.
 Students will gain an understanding for how to approach photographs through visual analysis, research, and critical thinking.